kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/readme.md

 <p align="center"><img src="https://github.com/kevmasajedi/And-DSP-for-All/blob/main/Fundamentals_of_Linear_Systems/d5.gif?raw=true" width="500px" /> </p>

+## Causality and Stability

+A system is __causal__ if its output only depends on the past and present inputs and not on future inputs.
+You might ask, How can the output of the system, depend on the future?
+Well, in this context, we mean that the system should not try to predict or anticipate the future inputs.
+If the system in any way tries to anticipate the future, whether by using a random number, or tossing a coin or by taroot cards, it is not casual.

+More formally, you remember that the _impulse_ is corresponded with _dirac delta function_ which is 1 at $t=0$, and 0 everywhere else.
+So, It only makes sense that for a casual system, its impulse response $h(t)$ must be equal to zero for all $t<0$

+And what do we mean by __stability__?
+Obviously, you do not expect a stable system to be _triggered into chaos_ by just a reasonable, finite input.
+You expect a voice recorder, that when you speak a bit louder, it record your a bit louder, but not infinitely louder, like, catching fire. _That's unstable!_

+Formally, there's this term, _BIBO stability_.
+It is a guarantee that if input to the system is bounded (not infinite), the output of the system will also be bounded.
+Hence, Bounded-Input results in Bounded-Output (BIBO).

+The mathematical condition for a LTI-system to be BIBO stable, is that its _impulse response_ should be _absolutely summable_.
+Meaning that if you sum-up all the values of $h(t)$ for every $t$, your sum should appraoch a limit, not infinity.
+Or:
+$$ \sum_{t=0}^{\infty}\left|h(t) \right|<\infty $$

 ## Footnotes 📝
 __Not everything is linear:__ Despite their widespread use and importance, linear systems have inherent limitations.
 They are only valid for systems that exhibit a linear relationship between inputs and outputs, which is often not the case for many real-world systems.
 Nonlinear systems, characterized by complex and unpredictable behavior, pose significant challenges for scientists and engineers.
 For an introduction, you can read the book _Chaos: Making a New Science_ by James Gleick.